 Corona, corona, corona… what the heck, man!
 It is not doomsday and it certainly is not the end of times.
 They said that the coronavirus pandemic was so dangerously fatal, but we did not believe them because we are immune to it.
-The coronavirus, or COVID-19, is actuating alarm for various reasons.
+The Coronavirus or Fear or COVID-19, is actuating alarm for various reasons.
 It’s another infection, which means nobody has invulnerability, and there is no antibody.
 Its oddity implies that researchers aren’t sure yet how it carries on — they have little history to go on.

 Measures are being taken that are unprecedented in recent history: schools are closing, sports teams aren’t playing, family gatherings rescheduled.
 Although these preventative actions are for good reason, they can also partly explain why people are getting worried.